beginnerprivacy/beginnerprivacy.com/content/articles/why-you-need-a-private-browser-to-protect-yourself/index.md

 ---
-title: Why You Need A Private Browser To Protect Yourself
+title: Why You Need a Private Browser to Protect Yourself
 date: 2025-02-06
 authors:
   - name: PrintN